RuthviChaitanyaGurram/Electriv-vehical-hacathon/README.md

-# Electriv-vehical-hacathon
+# Electric-vehicle-hacathon
-we partispated in a hakathon  event By innomatics
+we participated in a hakathon  event By innomatics